When Should I Schedule My Puppy’s First Vet Visit?

 Emergency Contacts

 It is essential to have emergency contacts readily available in case an unexpected health issue arises.
-Keep the contact information of your veterinarian, an emergency clinic, and a local animal poison control hotline programmed into your phone or written down in a convenient location.
+Keep the contact information of your veterinarian, an emergency veterinary clinic, and a local animal poison control hotline programmed into your phone or written down in a convenient location.
 Being prepared for emergencies can help ensure swift action and potentially save your puppy's life.

 Pet Health Insurance